AIM-Intelligence/SUDO/README.md

 Docker must be installed and the `docker run` command should be executable from the command line.
 3. Environment variables (`ANTHROPIC_API_KEY`, `OPENAI_API_KEY`, `GEMINI_API_KEY`)
 Set API keys for use within `.env` file:
+4. Run the file "./formatter/auto-scene/harmGUI_scnchg.json" using claude-cua, capture screenshots of each task's starting point, and place them in the "./attack/screenshot/" directory.
+Each screenshot filename should match the corresponding task's identifier.(c.f. `formatter/origin_img2url.py`)
-4. Before attacking the computer use agent, create a Victim account and log in as Attacker.
+5. Before attacking the computer use agent, create a Victim account and log in as Attacker.

 ## Usage
 The `main.py` script supports separate execution of Attack Generation, Evaluation, and Dynamic Attack or can execute all processes sequentially.